Updated July 11th, 2019

 If you’re wanting to listen to binaural beats to increase your productivity and get sh*t done, you need good headphones to rock out on.

-If you want my best recommendations for headphones, keep reading.
+So if you’re ready for my best recommendations for headphones, set your pomodoro timer, and keep reading.

 I like these a lot.
 They’re my go-to, throw in a backpack and go headphones.
 They’ve got a great, full sound and stay in your ears, even if you’re running 20 miles.